 Cons

-• 4,000 DPI cap is too low for competitive or high-DPI gaming
+• 4,000 DPI hard cap rules out competitive gaming and fast-paced titles

-• The learning curve is real — expect a few days of awkward mousing
+• Adjustment period is real — expect reduced precision for the first few days

 Check Price on Amazon →

-The MX Vertical is the recommendation you get from a physiotherapist when your wrist starts hurting.
-Its 57-degree grip angle eliminates most of the forearm pronation that causes RSI in flat-mouse users — your arm stays in a natural “handshake” position rather than rotating inward.
+The MX Vertical is what a physiotherapist recommends when your wrist starts hurting.
+Its 57-degree grip angle eliminates most of the forearm pronation that causes RSI in flat-mouse users — your arm stays in a “handshake” position rather than rotating inward against gravity for hours.

-The downsides are real: 4,000 DPI is a hard ceiling, and competitive gaming at that DPI simply isn’t viable for most players.
-The learning curve is also genuine — expect two to three days of reduced precision as you adjust to the angle.
-After that, most users report they can’t go back to flat mice.
+The downsides are real: 4,000 DPI is a hard ceiling, and competitive gaming at that limit simply isn’t viable for most players.
+The adjustment period is genuine — expect two to three days of reduced accuracy before your aim stabilizes at the new angle.
+After that, most users say they can’t return to flat mice.

-For gaming, it works best in slower-paced titles: strategy games, point-and-click RPGs, simulation, or any game where pinpoint precision at high speeds isn’t critical.
-If you’re dealing with wrist pain from gaming and need to keep playing, this is the option that lets you do that.
+For gaming, it works best in slower-paced titles: strategy, point-and-click RPGs, simulation, or any game where precision at high speed isn’t critical.
+If you need to keep gaming while recovering from wrist pain, this is the mouse that makes that possible.

 Best for: Gamers recovering from wrist or forearm strain.
 Strategy, simulation, RPG genres.
 Mixed work/gaming setups.